Melissa K. Norris

 Another option to preserve food at home is to freeze dry food.
 It's quickly becoming a more affordable option for people to buy one for home use.
 Full disclosure, Harvest Right did send me my freeze-dryer, but even if they didn't, I'm confident in saying I would figure out how to buy one myself for how many amazing ways I use it to preserve food.

 I never realized how many things I would make with my freeze dryer.
-Some of my favorites are freeze-dried hot chocolate, scrambled eggs, many fruits and vegetables, etc.
+Some of my favorites are freeze-dried hot chocolate, freeze-dried scrambled eggs, freeze-dried zucchini, and many fruits and vegetables, etc.

 Check out home freeze dryers here.